The Best Vegan Restaurants in Los Angeles

 Green Table

 Green Table (5998 W. Pico Blvd, Los Angeles 90035) lives up to its name with 100% organic fresh, whole foods in the Fairfax District.
-Juices, smoothies, bowls, paninis and hot daily specials with an Italian touch make it perfect for any food-centered meet-up.
+Juices, smoothies, bowls, paninis, and Daily Specials like Falafel Quiche, the Pasta of the Day, and Classic Lasagna make Green Table perfect for any food-centered meet-up.
 Plenty of gluten-free options, a filler-free almond milk and a fully stocked pastry case guarantee something for every healthy mindset.

 Monty's Good Burger at Monty's Good Burger